dylan-wu/course-stanford-machine-learning-coursera/Week 2/3. Computing Parameters Analytically/Normal Equation.md

 Gradient descent gives one way of minimizing $J$.
+Let's discuss a second way of doing so, this time performing the minimization explicitly and without resorti